AnthonyR1728/Google-Sheet-Project/README.md

 # Part 6 - Documentation and Spreadsheet Formatting

-1. Executive Summary: Create a summary sheet with key recommendations and a table of contents for easy navigation.
+1. Executive Summary: Create a summary sheet with key recommendations and a table of contents for easy navigation.[Executive Summary](

 2. Clear Formatting: Organize the spreadsheet with clear labels, standardized formatting, and consistent font styles.
 Ensure that all data cleaning steps are thoroughly documented.